-Since the Bible presents the Son has having eternal life inherent in Himself, He can grant eternal life.
+Since, as the Bible presents, the Son has eternal life inherent in Himself, He can grant eternal life.
 What He does rests on His eternal sonship.
-No other human being other than Jesus could say that he has life in himself.
+No human being other than Jesus could say that he has life in himself.
 We received life from God; it was given to us.
 That, however, was never true of the Father and Son.

 The Son was begotten but not created.
 His life-in-Himself is a necessary precondition of His prerogative of raising the dead and executing judgment.
 This did not begin with His incarnation on earth.
 It is an eternal act that has never changed in time or eternity.